Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ## 2. Check connectivity with central builder

-Required only for a secondary node.
+Needed only on a secondary node.

-From the biocbuild account.
+Must be done from the biocbuild account.

 ### Install biocbuild RSA private key